DSAAlgo987/Data-Structures-Algorithms/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Important:
+Before merging any changes, make sure to **create a pull request** and have it reviewed by the repository maintainers.
+Only merge once all the reviews are completed and approved.

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->